Grid Conditions At a Glance

 Image of Grid Gauge in Green - Normal Conditions

-Under normal grid conditions, the needle points to the green section of the gauge signifying the grid is stable.
+Under normal grid conditions, the needle points to the green section of the gauge, indicating the grid is stable.

 Image of Grid Gauge in Yellow - Advisory-Warning Conditions

-Conservative Operations: Used for situational awareness, the conservative operations notification asks MISO members to defer, delay, or recall any non-essential maintenance.
-This notification provides MISO member operators an indication that system conditions may require special attention.
+This situational awareness notification asks MISO members to defer, delay, or recall non-essential maintenance activities.
+It signals that grid conditions may require additional operational attention.

 Image of Grid Gauge in Orange - Elevated Risk Conditions

-EEA1 is the first level of emergency action, triggered when MISO can no longer meet the forecasted demand and operating reserve requirements without intervention.
-In other words, it indicates that power demand may exceed supply if no action is taken.
+EEA1 is the first level of emergency action and is declared when MISO can no longer meet projected electricity demand and operating reserve requirements without intervention.
+In simple terms, it means electricity demand could exceed available supply if no action is taken.

-By declaring EEA1, MISO operators can access additional generation to boost the electricity supply and maintain grid reliability.
+When EEA1 is active, MISO operators can access additional generation resources to increase available supply and maintain grid reliability.

 Image of Grid Gauge in Dark Orange - Emergency Conditions